Barnacle (slang): Examples

-On printed circuit boards, a barnacle may be as simple as cutting a trace, soldering a wire in order to connect two points on the circuit board, or adding a component such as a resistor or capacitor.
+On printed circuit boards, a barnacle may be as simple as cutting a trace, soldering a wire to connect two points on the circuit board, or adding a component such as a resistor or capacitor.
 A barnacle may also be a complex subassembly or daughterboard.

 Barnacles in hardware assemblies allow an engineer to repair design errors, experiment with design changes or enhancements, or otherwise alter circuit behaviour.

-Although usually a barnacle-implemented change is incorporated into a new fabrication cycle circuit before production, occasionally there are final-assembly barnacles.
-In such cases it is determined to be less expensive to add a barnacle to a final, shipping product rather than re-spin the circuit to ship without these interventions left in place.
+Usually, a barnacle-implemented change is incorporated into a new fabrication cycle circuit before production, but there can be final-assembly barnacles.
+In such cases, engineers have determined it is less expensive to ship the product with a barnacle rather than redo the design.